-In the first quarter of 2022, we adopted the Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
-This ASU amends the guidance on convertible instruments and the derivatives scope exception for contracts in an entity's own equity, and also improves and amends the related earnings per share guidance for both Subtopics.
+In the first quarter of 2022, we adopted the Financial Accounting Standards Board ("FASB") Accounting Standards Update ("ASU") No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, and also improves and amends the related earnings per share guidance for both Subtopics.
 The adoption of this ASU did not have an impact on the Company's condensed consolidated financial statements as the Company paid off its convertible debt in December 2021.